johnnyshankman/hihat/README.md

 - [x] Fix the player UX on thin windows (400px)
 - [x] OSX song info in the menu bar tray thing
 - [x] Copy album art for sharing
-- [ ] OBS extension for streaming songs
-- [ ] Ability to "hide" songs you don't actually want to see
 - [x] Ability to "open in finder" so you can see the song file
 - [x] Redo player UX on small screens, it's function over fashion atm
 - [x] Ability to insert new songs or albums without updating the whole library
+- [x] Click on song info to scroll back to it
+- [ ] Playlists (TBD if I'll ever do this, a ton of work is required)
+- [ ] Download album art for sharing
+- [ ] OBS extension for showing Now Playing
+- [ ] Ability to "hide" songs you don't want to see, without deleting them
 - [ ] Sort by date added
 - [ ] Edit song metadata within hihat
 - [ ] "Refresh" library button when songs are manually removed/added to library directory folder
-- [x] Click on song info to scroll back to it
 - [ ] Playcount tracking and sort by playcount

 <img width="335" alt="Screenshot 2024-04-14 at 1 47 23 PM" src="https://github.com/johnnyshankman/hihat/assets/6632701/b7a4a047-57fc-4c6f-b55e-a86ee352ec9a">